Steiner usually taught that we will progress

 Old Saturn, Old Sun, and Old Moon lie in the past —

-we have already undergone those evolutionary stages.
+we have already passed through those evolutionary stages.

 We exist now in the Present Earth stage of evolution.

-Future Jupiter, Future Venus, Future Vulcan,
+Future Jupiter, Future Venus, and Future Vulcan

-and the five unnamed mystery stages, lie in the future.
+lie in the future.

 Despite being named for planets, the stages are spiritual environments,